raymondlouie/MPF-BML/README.md

 ```
 options_BML.parOpt = 0; % using only one core.
 A value of "1" means multiple-cores are used
-options_BML.no_seeds = 4; % number of seeds
+options_BML.no_seeds = 1; % number of seeds
 ```

-Finally, the BML algorithm will automatically stop when the average epsilon values are < `epsMax` ( as described in paper), which can be changed by
+Finally, the BML algorithm will automatically stop when the average epsilon values are < `epsMax` ( as described in paper), which can be changed by (default shown)

 ```
-options_BML.epsMax = 1.25;
+options_BML.epsMax = 1;
 ```

-Thus using the above value, the BML algorithm will terminate when the average epsilon is < 1.25.
+Thus using the above value, the BML algorithm will terminate when the average epsilon is < 1.

 ## gp160 processed MSA